 Quick Facts on Lettuce

-You have interacted with lettuce probably a couple of times but may not be aware of the following quick facts about it:
+You may not be aware of the following quick facts about lettuce:

 - The plant has a one-year lifespan.